Protection Warrior Tank Rotation, Cooldowns, and Abilities — The War Within (11.0.5)

 Heroic Leap Icon Heroic Leap can be used to jump over ground effects or other various mechanics that you would normally have to run around.
 It is not 100% consistent in that sometimes, when you jump over something, you might still take the damage, but more often than not, you can use Heroic Leap to your advantage in this way.
 More simply, Heroic Leap is great for getting into position or out of dangerous mechanics.

 Heroic Leap Icon Heroic Leap also resets the remaining cooldown on Taunt Icon Taunt.
-This means that you can easily Leap towards a new add that spawned and immediately use Taunt to grab aggro even if you had used Taunt a second ago.
+This means that you can easily Leap toward a new add that spawned and immediately use Taunt to grab aggro even if you had used Taunt a second ago.

 Shockwave